MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-keyword-queries-and-search-conditions.md

 ### Conditions for mail properties

-Create a condition using mail properties when searching mailboxes or public folders.
+Create a condition using mail properties when searching mailboxes or public folders in Exchange Online.
 The following table lists the email properties that you can use for a condition.
 These properties are a subset of the email properties that were previously described.
 These descriptions are repeated for your convenience.

 |Condition|Description|
 |---|---|